inseven/opolua/docs/faq/index.markdown

    _Fortunately, most OPL software was shareware and many authors have made license codes freely available after-the-fact, but please remember that downloading copies of commercial software you have not purchased is illegal.
 We do not encourage or condone the use of illegally obtained software._

+<a id="database-support"></a>

-2. **Why aren't databases supported?**
+## Why aren't databases supported?

    The Psion database format is complex and unfriendly so we've decided not to try adding support for it just yet--there are a lot of programs that don't require database support and we'd like to improve our support for those before tackling this mammoth task.
+We're tracking this as issue [#203](https://github.com/inseven/opolua/issues/203).

    If you're a developer interested in taking on the challenge, please feel free to get in touch; we [welcome contributions and pull requests](https://github.com/inseven/opolua#contributing).

+<a id="reporting-issues"></a>

-3. **How should I go about reporting problems?**
+## How should I go about reporting problems?

    [GitHub Issues](https://github.com/inseven/opolua/issues) are the best way for us to track and triage problems and feature requests.
 Please check for any existing issues before raising a new one--if you don't find one, we'd love to hear your thoughts.